FB

 4. A single trailer axle offers more options in technology – like torsion axles for smoother ride.

-(It is a toss-up as to whether a tandem axle with leaf springs is smoother than a torsion axle single.
+(It is a toss-up as to whether a tandem axle with leaf springs and an equalizer is smoother than a torsion axle single.
 It depends on road conditions.
 On washboard I think the tandem is smoother.
 On one-off big bumps or potholes, the torsion is probably less jolting.
 Tech like Axle-Less trailer suspension act much like torsion axles.)

 6. A single trailer axle will have less rolling resistance, and less wind resistance.
 (Though these are both relatively small effects.)